symxing/symxing/README.md

 ### Hi there 👋

 Hi, I'm Symone!
-I'm a data enginerr who is passionate about making anxiety friendly apps and widgets.
+I'm a data scientist who is passionate about making anxiety friendly apps and widgets.
 I'm currently working on the anxious to-do list, a to-do list to help anxious people priotize their day-to-day activites and chores.

 - You can find me designing widgets and buttons on [CodePen](https://codepen.io/symxing)